-For the office segment in Baltic Horizon, the COVID crisis has had virtually no impact due to fixed lease agreements and the CC Plaza cinema building was also reopened in July and the operator Forum Cinemas, belonging to the largest global cinema group AMC Entertainment, has declared as well to continue their full operations.
-The Fund implemented a number of relief initiatives focused on alleviating the financial hardship of the most vulnerable group of tenants, whose operations were most severely affected by the outbreak.
+The COVID crisis has had virtually no impact on Baltic Horizon'soffice segment due to fixed lease agreements.
+The CC Plaza cinema building was also reopened in July, however with mask-wearing requirements.

+The Fund has implemented a number of relief initiatives focused on alleviating the financial hardship of the most vulnerable group of tenants, whose operations were most severely affected by the lockdowns.
 The Fund has agreed to grant rent payment deferral for a period of 90 days and waive all penalties and interest arising from the rent deferral for the most affected tenants.

-As of July 2020, most tenant negotiations, mainly with retail tenants affected by the lockdown, have been completed.
-The payment discipline has improved noticeably and the level of overdue invoices has returned closer to the pre-COVID industry standard levels.
+As a result, the payment discipline has improved noticeably and the level of overdue invoices returned closer to the pre-COVID industry standard levels during Q3 2020.

-During the quarantine period, in the office segment across the Baltics, many tenants assumed remote working disciplines where the nature of the job allowed it.
+During the past guarters, in the office segment across the Baltics, many tenants adopted remote working practices where the nature of the job allowed it.
 Several tenants had employees work remotely already before the pandemic and looking ahead, especially SMEs intend to allow employees to work from home once the situation stabilizes on more flexible schedules (e.g. home Fridays).
-At the same time, it is also apparent from several interviews that employees are eager to return to the offices after the quarantine has ended as social interaction and collaboration in physical meetings are still highly valued.
+At the same time, it is also apparent from several interviews that employees are eager to return to the offices as social interaction and collaboration in physical meetings are still highly valued.
+The future of office work will very likely include an additional level of flexibility for tenants as they are continuously evaluating their future needs.
+Being able to expand or decrease their leased areas will become increasingly important and so will flexible working hours, rotating team working and being able to work partly from remote locations, if the nature of the job allows it.